 Patricia Mitchell Schacht is an Associate Professor of Psychology who specializes in Child and Adolescent Development.
 She received her M.A in Developmental Psychology from the University of Cardiff, Wales and her Ph.D. from the University of Notre Dame.
-Her research interests include the effects of parenting styles and parent-child relationships on children's social and emotional development.
-Currently, Dr. Schacht is studying the impact of parenting behaviors on children's coping skills and actions during peer conflict situations.
-She hopes to develop a prevention program aimed at helping parents and children stop the negative effects of bullying on children's outcomes.
+Her research interests include the effects of parenting styles and parent-child relationships on children's social and emotional development and the impact of stress on adolescent behavior and coping skills.
+Currently, Dr. Schacht is studying the impact of stress on adolescent coping skills and behaviors.
+She is working with the Naperville schools, community leaders, and the not-for-profit, KidsMatter.
+She develops prevention programs aimed at helping adolescents prevent the negative effects of stress on outcomes.

 Schacht, P.M., Cummings, E.M., & Davies, P.T.
 (2009).
 Fathering in family context and child adjustment: A longitudinal analysis.
 Journal of Family Psychology, 23, 790-797.

 Cummings, E.M., Faircloth, W. B., Mitchell, P.M., Schermerhorn, A.C., Cummings, J.S.
 (2007).
 Evaluating a brief prevention program for improving marital conflict in community families.
 Journal of Family Psychology.